 A lot is left to mystery in the technological makeup of this new civilization, but it’s essentially a series of built-in systems meant to help people live in this harsh environment and to advance back to the level humanity had once been at.
 Amazingly, the systems had an opposite effect and instead created lazy people who stopped thinking for themselves.
 It’s an example of a technology so good at its job that it leaves people unable to have original thoughts and to expand on the world they know.
 We see glimmers of people who have figured out how to become better world-builders, but for the most part, people have given in to the ease of following these mysterious spirits that decide their every move.
 This notion makes you consider how our civilization has changed to rely on things to a somewhat crippling degree.

-This is the big dilemma of The Expert System’s Brother.
+This is the big dilemma.
 What exactly is progress and what is the correct way to live?
 While this civilization has forgotten its roots and has essentially allowed the technology from their forefathers to rule them, they are still living comfortably in their villages, peacefully communicating with one another.
 Their expulsion system is a bit barbaric, but it’s their form of law and it keeps the community harmonious.

 On the other hand, you have this religious zealot who wants to force everyone out of this way of life and back to their original human forms, leaving them unable to eat any of the planet’s food or survive amongst the flora and fauna.
 While this would take them back to their original genetic makeup, it would be a death sentence for the civilization.
 They would no longer be stymied by these technological systems that seem to control them, but they’d have no real means to survive.

 It’s a question of the definition of survival.
 Is simply adapting to a planet’s food sources and environment enough, even though technological advancement is no longer a priority?
 Or does survival mean abandoning that which makes us comfortable in order to advance technologically?
 It might seem like an easy answer, but don’t be so sure.